Founder, Mark Silverthorn

 I don't know, but I did interview on that topic back in November, 2010.
 Here's the video; decide for yourself:

-J. Douglas Hoyes, BA, CA, CPA CBV, CIRP is a bankruptcy trustee and consumer proposal administrator, and is the co-founder of Hoyes, Michalos & Associates Inc., one of Ontario's leading personal insolvency firms. www.hoyes.com
+J. Douglas Hoyes, BA, CA, CPA CBV, CIRP is a licensed insolvency trustee and consumer proposal administrator, and is the co-founder of Hoyes, Michalos & Associates Inc., one of Ontario's leading personal insolvency firms. www.hoyes.com

 around the years 2005 to 2007, seeing a new name on those invoices: